An ideal work environment is not defined by office design or surface-level perks, it is defined by how consistently work gets executed across teams.

 Google’s long-running “Project Aristotle” found that the best-performing teams shared one key trait: psychological safety.
 This insight reshaped Google’s culture by encouraging openness, idea-sharing, and respectful disagreement.

 Employees are empowered to test ideas, fail fast, and learn — without fear of blame.
-The company also offers strong wellbeing benefits, from wellness centers to flexible schedules, reinforcing a sense of balance and autonomy.
+The company also offers strong well-being benefits, from wellness centers to flexible schedules, reinforcing a sense of balance and autonomy.

 Takeaway: Innovation flourishes when people feel safe to express themselves freely.